Filtering by: M19

 Detail of Night Comes On (2016).
 Image Courtesy of the Artist.

-Night Comes On was a meditation on the process of looking and being looked at.
+Laura Dutton’s Night Comes On meditated on the process of looking and being looked at.
 The installation allowed the viewer to become a voyeur, peering into private spaces while navigating around imposing structures of flickering, hypnotic light.
-There is an undercurrent of scopophilia, while at the same time the viewer is kept aware that their own presence has not gone unnoticed by the very devices through which they are spying.
+With an undercurrent of scopophilia, the viewer is kept aware that their own presence has not gone unnoticed by the very devices through which they are spying.
 The voyeurism becomes a self-conscious act, one to which the looker is both implicated and subjected.
-Night comes on as we moved around this city of windows.

 2019-06-13-documentation_01.jpg